ivanpravdin/GRASP-Library/README.md

 ## Usage
 Library System can do following actions: Creating new library, adding new reader, adding new book, borrowing a book, returning a book, searching for a book, and checking fines.

 After the starting the system, it will offer you to enter name of your library, which will be created in the system imidiatelly after.
-Followng the creation of the library, the system will ask you choose your further actions.
+Following the creation of the library, the system will ask you to choose your further actions.

 You can choose one of the action as stated below:
 1 - Add new reader,